 - User need.
 How many of the users are on tablets and smartphones at the times they will access the site?
 If the answer is “a lot” responsive design (RD) should be considered.
 If the answer is, “sometimes,” then maybe a mobile-tested site that will function on various devices–even if it does not support the kind of automatic re-arranging I described above–is going to work out fine.

 - Content.
 Some content lends itself better to RD approaches than others.
 For example, a site that serves up a lot of PDF files is not a great candidate for RD because PDF files are meant to display the same way everywhere and they cannot be made to fit the various breakpoints your RD strategy calls for.
 A site like a blog that already works well in a 1-column display might benefit from RD, or it might not.
-A news portal with a 3-column homepage and lots of big, heavy photos almost has to include an RD approach to it’s interface, or mobile users might go away frustrated.
+A news portal with a 3-column homepage and lots of big, heavy photos almost has to include an RD approach to it’s interface, or mobile u s might go away frustrated.

 - Cost.
-The effort that goes into building a website that supports RD is a bit more than building one that does not, because that automatic rearranging is done with web development technologies that are implemented by a programmer.
+The effort that goes building a website that supports RD is a bit more than building one that does not, that automatic rearranging is done with web development technologies that are implemented by a programmer.
 If the front end of the site must be flexible to accommodate requirements for RD, then that guy has more work to do to accommodate the different displays.
 Not an order of magnitude more dev, but more dev.
 As for testing, we usually plan to test websites on a list of devices whether the site is RD or not, so QA testing can often remain pretty stable price-wise, unless the device list grows.

 What this means to us as we build websites to an RD specification is that we know we have a responsibility to give mobile and tablet users an experience equal to that of the desktop user, and this is a tall order.
 It means our UX and UI design will account for RD by minimizing certain elements, like large photographic backgrounds, and leaning more on others, like using code more than images to give the pages color and style.
 There is a whole mindset we must bring to an RD project that is a bit different.